Neuss: History

-Ancient Rome
+Roman period

 Neuss was founded by the Romans in 16 BC as a military fortification (castrum) with the current city to the north of the castrum, at the confluence of the rivers Rhine and Erft, with the name of Novaesium.

-Legio XVI Gallica ("Gallic 16th Legion") of the Roman army was stationed here in 43-70 AD.
+Legio XVI Gallica ("Gallic 16th Legion") of the Roman army was stationed here in 43–70 AD.
 It was disbanded after surrendering during the Batavian rebellion (AD 70).

 Later a civil settlement was founded in the area of today's centre of the town during the 1st century AD.
 Novaesium, together with Trier (Augusta Treverorum), is one of the three oldest Roman settlements in Germany.

 Middle Ages

 Neuss grew during the Middle Ages because of its prime location on several routes, by the crossing of the great Rhine valley, and with its harbour and ferry.
 During the 10th century, the remains of the martyr and tribune Saint Quirinus, not to be confused with the Roman god Quirinus, had been relocated to Neuss.
 This resulted in pilgrimage to the shrine of St. Quirinus even from countries beyond the borders of the Holy Roman Empire.
 Neuss was first documented as a town in 1138.

 One of the main events in the town's history is the siege of the town in 1474–75 by Charles the Bold, Duke of Burgundy, that lasted for nearly a year.
 The citizens of Neuss withstood the siege and were therefore rewarded by the Holy Roman Emperor Frederick III.
 The town was granted the right to mint its own coins and to carry the imperial coat of arms, the imperial eagle and the crown, in the town's own coat of arms.
 Neuss became a member of the Hanseatic League, although it was never accepted by the other members of the League.